BambooDM/rollkit/specs/lazy-adr/adr-bitcoin.md

 * celestia uses ipfs block store to persist blocks
 * rollkit fetches block stores `BlockStoreRetrieveLoop` and then feed it into a channel for later processing, but why only one `blockInCh`?
 * a block fetched from DA consists of many block stores from IPFS at exact da height
+* a roll ups block will be persisted into block store through
+  * trying to catch up with blocks when syncing (trySyncNextBlock)
+  * trying to aggregate newly created transactions into a new block (publishBlock)

 # node integration
 fullnode integration